droundy/deft/papers/histogram/sad-referee-response.md

 potential.

-These papers help to highlight that the convergence properties of the various Monte Carlo methods are of importance (while the system(s) are not necessarily).
-In our case, we compare the convergence *four* different methods, one of which (SAD) is an improvement on the existing algorithm (SAMC), on a single system (square well fluid).
+These papers help to highlight that the convergence properties of the various Monte Carlo methods are of importance (while the system(s) are often not necessarily).
+In our case, we compare the convergence of *four* different methods, one of which (SAD) is an improvement on the existing algorithm (SAMC), on a single system (square well fluid).

 Secondly, the referee does not see much value in providing a temperature range (rather than an energy range) as input to the method.
 We believe that a